-On the other hand, it is very curious to point out that 3 out of 4 people in Brussels are from foreign origin, specially from Morocco, Turkey and Romania.
-Plus, many Belgians have flee from centre of Brussels to live in the suburbs and other nearby cities such as Ghent.
-The result is that working class neighborhoods are mostly frequented by families of immigrant background.
-Wandering around some streets, I found it hard to believe I was in the so called capital of Europe.
+On the other hand, it is very curious to point out that 3 out of 4 people in Brussels are from foreign origin, especially from Morocco, Turkey and Romania.
+Plus, many Belgians have fled from the centre of Brussels to live in the suburbs and other nearby cities such as Ghent.
+The result is that working-class neighborhoods are mostly frequented by families of immigrant background.
+Wandering around some streets, I found it hard to believe I was in the so-called capital of Europe.

 PIECES OF INCREDIBLE ARCHITECTURE

 The list of interesting landmarks in Brussels it’s not huge, but the existent ones make a hell of a good impression.
 And among them, Grand Place (or Grote Markt in Dutch) certainly stands out.
 The first time I stepped into the square was at nighttime, while a light projection show was taking place (see the video in the bottom of the post).
 A true jaw-dropping moment!